RituVerma0520/Attendance-System-using-Face-Detection/README.md

 	In this project it detects the emotion & generates a feedback score according to the *dominant emotion* of the student.
 	After this it generates graph based on the data stored in database between number of student & feedback score

+**Database**

+I have created database  face_recognition to store data of student, queries & feedback of students in tables student, query & emotion respectively.